Bourkekev/ms1-music-school/README.md

 Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

 ### Validation

+#### HTML
 I validated the HTML with the [W3 Validation Service](https://validator.w3.org/).
 There was a warning about lack of a heading inside the first section on the about page.
 This section contains just some quick statistics about the school (130+ students etc...), but I do not want a heading here, so I decided I could leave this as is because it was just a warning.

+The forms' option fields reported as an error (even though it worked) at first because the select field is required, yet has an initial value from the first option field.
+If an option is initially selected due to the attribute, then the select control always has a value.
+Unless that value is set to the empty string there is no point in using the attribute required.
+So the fix is to add an empty value to the first option.

+An error showed up with regards to the modal's aria-labelled attribute which was not referencing the correct element, on the contact and classes page.
+This was fixed.

 Validation also warned of missing image alt tags and said the pipe character that Google fonts uses to separate fonts wa in valid, so I changed it to the encoding required for a url - %7c, which ironically how Google says to encode it on https://developers.google.com/maps/documentation/urls/url-encoding

+#### CSS

 I validated the CSS with the [W3 CSS Validation Service](http://www.css-validator.org/) for CSS Level 3 and it found no errors.

-### Testing on Browsers and Devices
+### Testing on Browsers, Screen sizes and Devices
-I tested the website on the following browsers:
+I tested the website on the following browsers and devices:
 - Chrome on PC and Mac
 - Firefox on PC and Mac
 - Safari on Mac